 In this article such novel, reconfigurable metamaterial was presented.
 The resonant point was tuned due to the usage of an additional capacitor and transistor, driven by a PID controller.
-In consequence, each smart meta-cell would be able to autonomously tune to the given resonance frequency.
-To discuss the introduced system, the paper was organized as follows: in Sec.
-2, the structure of metamaterial and the control algorithm were presented; in Sec.
-3, the mathematical and simulation models of a meta-cell were contained; in Sec.
-4 the time-domain analysis was made, with the theoretically and experimentally estimated effective properties; in Sec.
-5, the main conclusions were provided.
+As a consequence, each smart meta-cell would be able to autonomously tune to the given resonance frequency.
+To discuss the introduced system, the paper was organized as follows: in Section 2, the structure of the metamaterial and the control algorithm were presented; in Section 3, the mathematical and simulation models of a meta-cell were contained; in Section 4 the time-domain analysis was performed, with the theoretically and experimentally estimated effective properties; in Section 5, the main conclusions were provided.